60 DAY RETURN GUARANTEE

 These bikes allow your child to build grip strength, large muscle strength and practice balancing from a very early age.
 Not to mention the fabulous coordination of alternate sides of the body which boosts brain connections.

-The Strider Balance Bike fits a child from the ages of 18 months right up to 5 years old.
+The Ridgeback Scoot and Scoot XL Balance Bikes fit a child from the ages of 2 up to 7 years old.
 Check them out in our store

 With one simple shape in a variety of colours, the possibilities for creation are endless from 2D flatties to 3D curved structures.
 Do remember to get the BIG size peices though as the SMALL size are just too small for toddlers to handle and you want to get a toy that will span a wide age range.